seelabs/scratch_docs/xls-xchainbridge.md

 ## Appendix A: Alternate Account Create Design: Undeleteable Accounts

-In a normal cross-chain transaction, the claim ID are used to prevent transaction replay.
-However, the account create deisgn does not use claim IDs.
+In a normal cross-chain transfer, the claim ID is used to prevent transaction replay.
+However, the account create design does not use claim IDs.
 Instead, it requires that accounts be created in the same order as the "commit" transactions.

 There is another way to prevent transaction replay - check if the account to be created already exists.
 If it does, reject the transaction.
 The only problem with this is accounts on the XRP ledger are deletable, and an easy attack would be to delete the account and replay the transaction.

 To prevent this, a design was considered where accounts created through cross-chain "account create" transactions would be undeletable.
 This has the nice property that the attestations no longer need to be added in order.
-However, it also introduces a new property on account roots that interacts with existing functionality.
-In the end, this deisgn chose to persue the "execution ordering" stragegy.
-However, undeletable account is a viable solution with a different set of tradeoffs.
+However, it also introduces a new property on `AccountRoot`s that interacts with existing functionality.

+In the end, this design chose to pursue the "execution ordering" strategy.
+However, the undeletable account strategy is a viable solution with a different set of tradeoffs.

 ## Appendix B: Extensions